xelfer/awsscripts/README.md

-**A few scripts I've written to make life easier with aws, mostly using the boto library**
+**A few scripts I've written to make life easier with aws, mostly using the python boto library.**

 cassandra_install.sh - script to install cassandra on an ubuntu 14.04 LTS instance